 Many people hesitate to file a sexual harassment claim because they are afraid of retaliation or other perceived risks.
 If a company retaliates against your sexual harassment claim you can take legal action to defend yourself.
 A few common barriers to filing a claim are:

 - I can’t afford a lawyer.
 Internal grievances do not require the assistance of an attorney, but having an attorney to counsel you through the company’s internal complaint procedure is strongly advised.
 Most lawyers representing employees are willing to work on a contingency fee basis, meaning you won’t have to pay for your lawyer unless you receive a monetary recovery.

 - I don’t know how to make a claim.
 Most companies will provide detailed instructions on how to file a complaint within their employee handbooks.
 Failure to provide a publicized grievance system may be a violation of state or federal law.
 If you do decide to make a sexual harassment or discrimination claim, you must do so within either 180 or 300 days of the alleged misconduct (depending on the state).

 - I don’t know if I have a case.
 Even if your employer assures you your termination was not in retaliation to a claim you filed, you may still be facing discrimination.
 Many lawyers won’t charge you for their advice, and again, may agree to work on a contingency basis.

 If you feel as though your employer has retaliated against you for filing a sexual harassment complaint, our sexual harassment attorneys can help.
 Contact Meyers Law Firm online or call us in the Kansas City area at (816) 994-3240.
-Our team comprises experienced trial attorneys and discrimination lawyers who focus on employment law, consumer law, and personal injury cases.
+Our team is comprised of experienced attorneys and discrimination lawyers who focus on employment law, consumer law, and personal injury cases.
 If you’ve been injured because of someone else’s neglect or treated unfairly by an employer, our attorneys can help.